Charm physics: Mixing and CPV in charm

 To conclude, other interesting channels for the study of CPV in charm are $D^0 \to K_S K_S$, and $D^0 \to K_S K^{0 *}$, $D^0 \to K_S \bar K^{0 *}$, namely SCS $D^0$ decays into two pseudoscalar or a vector and pseudoscalar neutral kaons final states.
 In the SM, these modes proceed only via exchange and loop-suppressed penguin-annihilation topologies and due to the interference of the $c \to d \bar d u$ and $c \to s \bar s u$ tree-level transitions, non-vanishing CPV effects are possible even if only the exchange topology is considered, that is, no penguin contributions are needed for non-zero direct CPV, contrary to the case of modes such as $D^0 \to K^+ K^-$ and $D^0 \to \pi^+ \pi^-$ discussed above.
-For $D^0 \to K_S K_S$, the branching ratio is strongly suppressed in the SU(3)$_F$ symmetric limit, see e.g.\ \cite{Brod:2011re, Atwood:2012ac, Hiller:2012xm, Nierste:2015zra}, and the magnitude of SU(3)$_F$ breaking effects also governs the size of CPV.
-In~\cite{Nierste:2015zra}, it was argued that CPV in this channel could be enhanced up to the the percent level.
+For $D^0 \to K_S K_S$, the branching ratio is strongly suppressed in the SU(3)$_F$-symmetric limit, as discussed, for example, in \cite{Brod:2011re, Atwood:2012ac, Hiller:2012xm, Nierste:2015zra}.
+Consequently, the size of SU(3)$_F$-breaking effects plays a crucial role not only in determining the decay rate but also in controlling the magnitude of CP violation.
+In \cite{Nierste:2015zra}, it was argued that CP-violating effects in this channel could be enhanced up to the percent level, while a recent analysis \cite{Fleischer:2025zhl} derived a lower bound at the per-mille level.
 The pseudoscalar vector modes also proceed only via exchange and penguin-annihilation topologies, however, due to the presence of distinguishable particles in the final state, the corresponding decay amplitude is not suppressed in the limit of SU(3)$_F$ symmetry~\cite{Nierste:2017cua}.
 Also in this channel, CPV effects could be enhanced~\cite{Nierste:2017cua}, in addition, experimentally, CPV searches would benefit from the higher efficiency due to the prompt decay $K^{0*} \to K^+ \pi^-$.